lonewolfnadhu/swiftui-ios/README.md

 2. Easy layouts VHZ Stack (Vertical, Horizontal, and Z-axis Stack)
 3. Highly reusable UI
 4. Cross apple platform (single code base for all apple projects like iphone, ipad and so on.)
+5. Mac Catalyst (The app build for iphone or ipad can be run directly into MacOS)

 App 1: Swift UI App:
 -